curtis-leblanc/nextcloud-ansible/README.md

 # nextcloud-ansible
 This is a playbook meant to install and configure Nextcloud and its dependencies on Ubuntu and Rocky hosts.
-This is still under development; exercise caution if implementing in a producting environment.
+This playbook has been tested and verified on single-server configurations in which Nextcloud and the backend database exist on localhost.

 #Instructions
 Edit /group_vars/all.yml with the desired specifications for your instance.
 If you're not sure whether to change the preset settings, you can leave them alone.